-The next task in configuring TACACS+-based remote authentication on the BIG-IP[®] system is to create a custom TACACS+ profile.
+The next task in configuring TACACS+-based remote authentication on the BIG-IP® system is to create a custom TACACS+ profile.

-- On the Main tab, click Local Traffic > Profiles > Authentication > Profiles.
+- 1. On the Main tab, click Local Traffic > Profiles > Authentication > Profiles.
 The Profiles list screen opens. - 2.
 Click Create.

-The New Authentication Profile screen opens. - 3.
-In the Name field, type a unique name for the profile. - 4.
+- 3. In the Name field, type a unique name for the profile. - 4.
 Select TACACS+ from the Type list. - 5.
 Select tacacs in the Parent Profile list. - 6.
 Select the TACACS+ configuration object that you created from the Configuration list. - 7.
 Click Finished.